openlawteam/tribute-contracts/website/docs/tutorial/dao/TributeUI.md

 In order to run the dApp we will be using `docker-compose`, which will help us to spin up all the services required by the dApp.

-First, set the `tribute-ui` env vars in the `tribute-contracts/.env` file, just append the following content to the bottom of the file if you did not use the sample .env from previous sections:
+First, set the `tribute-ui` env vars in the `tribute-contracts/.env` file, just append the following content to the bottom of the file if you did not use the sample .env file from previous sections:

 ```bash
 # tribute-contracts/.env